 In 2018, Kansas State University conducted a study into workplace microaggressions.
 The researchers found that 73% of women working in science, technology, engineering, or mathematics had experienced at least one form of sexual objectification.

 - treating someone as a second-class citizen because of their gender, race, or sexual orientation

-- complimenting a person born and raised in the United States on their English simply because they are not white
+- complimenting a person raised in the United States on their English simply because they are not white

-- telling a thin person that they should eat more food
+- telling a person with obesity that they should eat less

 - making assumptions about someone based on their religion, age, or class

 - deliberately not using a transgender person’s preferred pronouns